-The following projects are contained within the adopted FY2017-2022 Capital Improvements Program (CIP), either under design or construction, with completion scheduled sometime in FY2017 through FY2019.
+The following projects are contained within the adopted FY2021-2026 Capital Improvements Program (CIP), either under design or construction, with completion scheduled sometime in FY2021 through FY2023.

-This project anticipates future maintenance required for park components that have reached the end of their life cycle, including but not limited to: shelter roof replacements; fencing; repair and paving of parking lots and paths, including sidewalk and curb; replacement of park signage, etc
+This project anticipates future maintenance required for park components that have reached the end of their life cycle, including but not limited to: shelter roof replacements; fencing; repair and paving of parking lots and paths, including sidewalk and curb; replacement of park signage, security cameras, etc.

 Middletown Community Park Development & Rehabilitation